 BECOME A volunteer!

-Please note, to become a mentor, we ask that you commit for a minimum of nine months and that you are able to meet your mentee for one-two hours a week.
+Please note, to become a mentor, we ask that you commit for at least a year and that you are able to meet your mentee for one-two hours a week.

-To find out about future volunteering opportunities, please sign up to our Facebook page where we will post when opportunities come up.
+To find out about future volunteering opportunities, please sign up to our Instagram, Facebook or LinkedIn pages where we will post as opportunities come up.
 Thank you.

 Volunteers have supported our young people in many ways including: